Know Before You Go

 BC’s Restart Plan

-On May 6, the provincial government released BC’s Restart Plan, which outlines a phased approach for gradually re-opening the BC economy.
-We are currently in Phase 1 of the plan, with Phase 2 set to begin mid-May.
+On May 6, the provincial government released BC’s Restart Plan, which outlines a phased approach for gradually reopening the BC economy.
+We are currently in Phase 3 of the plan.

-In Phase 2, the province will see activities resume in areas such as retail, personal service establishments, restaurants, cafes and pubs, museums and art galleries, as well as parks, beaches and outdoor recreation.
+Phase 2 began on May 19 during which time the province saw activities resume in areas such as retail, personal service establishments, restaurants, cafes and pubs, museums and art galleries, as well as parks, beaches and outdoor recreation.

 Phase 4 will not begin until the threat of COVID-19 has been significantly diminished through widespread vaccination, broad successful treatments, evidence of community immunity, or the equivalent.